Co-doing it right with GitHub

 git pull upstream [branch name you want to merge with]

-What above command will do is, it will first run git fetch on upstream and get all the changes from its master branch, and will try to merge it with the branch name you’ve given in the command (omitting branch name in the command will merge it to current working branch).
+Above command will first run git fetch on upstream and get all the changes from its master branch, and will try to merge it with the branch name you’ve given in the command (omitting branch name in the command will merge it to current working branch).
 So basically, it does fetching and merging in a single command.
-It is convenient than our previous flow but may not be something you always want.
-I prefer to run git fetch rather than git pull especially on forked projects.
+It is more convenient compared to our previous flow but may not be something you always want.
+I prefer to run git fetch instead of git pull especially on forked projects.

 git fetchfollowed by

-git mergeand keep your repo up-to-date with upstream.
+git mergeand keep your repository up-to-date with upstream.

-- Create a new branch in your own repo and work on it.
+- Create a new branch in your own repository and work on it.

 - Push your new branch on GitHub using